Constituent Congress of Peru (1822): Political and military crisis

-Given the pressure that day, Congress agreed to dismiss the Governing Board and an interim order to the highest office highest-ranking military leader was José Bernardo de Tagle.
-On February 28, Congress ordered to release to General José de La Mar, who had been arrested at his home, citing General Andrés de Santa Cruz, who made an oral presentation of the position of the heads and concluded that Congress obeyed the order but if not named José de la Riva Agüero as President, he and military leaders would resign and would leave the country.
-Given the statement made by Santa Cruz, Congress named Riva Agüero as President by 39 votes for a total of 60, not assigned duties and deadlines.
+Given the pressure that day, Congress agreed to dismiss the Governing Junta and an interim order to the highest office highest-ranking military leader was José Bernardo de Tagle.
+On February 28, Congress ordered to release to General José de La Mar, who had been arrested at his home, citing General Andrés de Santa Cruz, who made an oral presentation of the position of the heads and concluded that Congress obeyed the order but if not named José de la Riva Agüero as president, he and military leaders would resign and would leave the country.
+Given the statement made by Santa Cruz, Congress named Riva Agüero as president by 39 votes for a total of 60, not assigned duties and deadlines.
 Previously Riva Agüero was promoted to the rank of Grand Marshal.

 Such events divided Congress.
 Some Members felt that he had exerted pressure on the so-called "sovereign Congress", which was inadmissible and many of them did not return to session.
 The Congress president, Francisco Xavier de Luna Pizarro, exiled himself in protest.
 From that time began to coexist two major factions: the realistic or Spanish and separatist or patriot.
 The separatist or patriot was divided initially into republicans and monarchists, the latter being discarded, was divided into parliamentary and liberal caudillo.

 Riva Agüero thus became the first president of the Peruvian Republic, though elected de facto.
 This person would conclude without foreign aid the war of independence of Peru, which organized the Second Intermediate Campaign, which, like the first, ended in failure.

 Discord soon broke out between Congress and Riva Agüero.
 Congress ruled that Trujillo be moved to the executive and legislative branches also created a military power confided to Venezuelan General Antonio José de Sucre (who had arrived in Peru in May of that year), and sent a delegation to Colombia to request personal collaboration of Simón Bolívar in the war against the Spanish (June 19, 1823).
 Next, Congress granted the same powers Sucre equal to those of President for the duration of the crisis, and on June 23 ruled that remain exempt from Riva Agüero supreme command.

 Riva Agüero did not comply with that provision and Trujillo sailed with part of the authorities.
-He kept his inauguration as President, ordered the dissolution of Congress (July 19), created a Senate of ten members and organized troops.
-While in Lima, Congress was again called by the Provisional President José Bernardo de Tagle, the August 6, 1823.
+He kept his inauguration as president, ordered the dissolution of Congress (July 19), created a Senate of ten members and organized troops.
+While in Lima, Congress was again called by the provisional president José Bernardo de Tagle, the August 6, 1823.
 The Congress recognized Tagle as President of the Republic.

 In the midst of this grave crisis, in which two presidents vied for power, Tagle Constitution promulgated on 12 November 1823.
 Soon after Riva Agüero was arrested and deported, unifying control of the country and around Bolívar, while Tagle was reduced to figurehead.